jsecu/jsecu.github.io/_posts/2021-6-3-7daysofRed.md

  *
  */

 ```
-##### DAY1
+## DAY1
 ## **Process Fiber Local Shellcode Execution**
 Local shellcode execution techniques can be used by attackers to spawn malicious code from inside a process.
-Recently the Lazuras group employed this class of technique in order run code in VBA Macros undetected, more information can be found here: https://research.nccgroup.com/2021/01/23/rift-analysing-a-lazarus-shellcode-execution-method/.
+Recently the Lazuras group employed this class of technique in order run code in VBA Macros undetected, more information can be found here: <a href="https://research.nccgroup.com/2021/01/23/rift-analysing-a-lazarus-shellcode-execution-method/">https://research.nccgroup.com/2021/01/23/rift-analysing-a-lazarus-shellcode-execution-method/</a>.
 However in this technique we are abusing the implementation of process fibers in order to run local shellcode.
 These fibers are essentially lightweight threads that can be scheduled in user mode without the need of assistance from the kernel.
 Due to this, execution of a process fiber is invisible to the kernel,which makes it a interesting method for offensive purposes.
 In order to implement a process fiber you would have to convert your current thread into a fiber.
 Then from there you will be able to schedule sub-fibers that point to your shellcode.